tomcode45678/online-detection/README.md

 OnlineDetection-JavaScript
 ==========================
-Native JavaScript code detecting a users online/offline status.
+Native JavaScript detecting a devices online/offline status.
 Cross domain compatible!

 Simply download the repository for an example and include the script into your project.